Content

 • There is no threading.
 A Lot if it is time splicing and ensuring that the per frame cost of everything is low.
 If a tree falls in the forest and there is no one there to see it, does it make a sound?
 There are no falling trees.
 All the trees are on the ground.

-• There can be no intersections on the track because of how its drawn.
-I could refactor it in the future but the change cost too much and waste too much time.
+• For NZ in particular there can be no intersections on the track because of how its drawn.
+The first thing people will try to do is add intersections.
+I could refactor it in the future but the change cost too much and wastes too much time.
 Too many things to change.
 Too many optimizations to undo.
-I accept this shortcoming and I keep it warm at night when I go to sleep.
+I accept this short-coming and I keep it warm at night when I go to sleep.
 Some coders would get hung up on this and it prevents them from doing awesome but imperfect things.
+Embrace your struggle.

 • All the signs know which building they are posted on.
-So since there are 4x more signs than buildings they all check if the building they are on is visible instead of using the frustum.
+So since there are 4x more signs than buildings they all check if the building they are on is visible instead of using the frustum to check if they themselves are visible.
 Saves some sqrts.
 This is an optimization that is probably only done in one place because of the unique relationship between the signs and buildings.
 You have to know this and embrace the madness of a custom engine.

 • I rebase often once i find a cheaper/better/harder/faster way to complete a task.
 Because i am the only one working on it i can add/remove optimizations based on what i want to achieve instead of what's more compatible. break fast.